Micro-reactive library

 This library is about 4 KBytes compressed.

 LemonadeJS is a compact, reactive JavaScript micro-library, weighing in at just 4KB when compressed.
 It facilitates two-way data binding and is designed to assist in creating modern, reusable components.
-The library is dependency-free and does not require transpiling streamlining development.
+The library is dependency-free and does not require transpiling, streamlining the development process.

 LemonadeJS reactive library